FAQ: School transitions and beyond

 Toileting is often a big stressor for parents and their children.
 While it is not essential that children are toilet trained before starting kindy, it is recommended that the child is already toilet training at home.
-Encourage your child to indicate to you when they need the toilet and teach them to pull their pants/underwear up and down without you, attempt to wipe their own bottom and wash their hands.
+Encourage your child to indicate to you when they need the toilet and teach them to pull their pants/underwear up and down without you, try to wipe their own bottom and wash their hands.
 If your child is reliant on you to do these things then they might become anxious if they need to rely on a kindy teacher or education assistant to help, rather than their parent.

 Your child may also benefit from attending a kindy-readiness playgroup.
 These groups focus on teaching children to sit and listen to a teacher, follow instructions, play with other peers and engage in different fine motor activities, such as cutting, gluing, painting, writing and doing puzzles.
 By attending a group such as this, your child will become familiar with the expectations of kindy and be exposed to opportunities to develop their social skills with other children their age.
 Therapy Focus often run Kindy Readiness groups for children and families accessing services.
 For more information speak to your Key Worker or therapy team.

 Can parents stay at kindy to help initiate routines?

 While increasing your child’s independence and adaptability are vital aspects of kindy, many kindies will invite or allow parents to stay for varying periods during the first couple of weeks.
 Having a chat with the teacher before your child’s first day is an excellent way to make sure you are all on the same page and know what to expect.
 You can also then tell your child how long you are staying, so they do not get a surprise when you leave.
 Having a chat with the teacher is also an invaluable opportunity to discuss any concerns you may have for your child and what strategies you currently use to support them in their daily activities.
 Having this information in advance will also help you prepare your child in the lead-up to the first day and help the teacher to better understand and prepare for your child in their classroom.